Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 Brussels Sprouts with Bacon & Balsamic

 These crunchy brussels sprouts with bacon and balsamic reduction make for a wonderful side dish to accompany any meal.

 Like creamed corn, I love making this brussels sprout side dish for special occasions and holiday meals.
 Whether you’re serving spiral ham, turkey, or standing rib roast, this side dish will compliment it perfectly.
 The dish is also great for bringing to a holiday potluck.

-Don’t get me wrong though — brussel sprouts with bacon are great as an everyday side dish as well.
+Don’t get me wrong though — Brussels sprouts with bacon are great as an everyday side dish as well.

 What makes these bacon brussel sprouts something that your family is really going to enjoy is that special ingredient — bacon!